 Another purpose of alimony is to assist the lower-earning spouse in maintaining the standard of living they were accustomed to during the marriage until they are in a better financial position.

-If you are considering a divorce, contact a lawyer, like a divorce lawyer from Scroggins Law Group, to find out what type of divorce settlement you may be entitled to, including whether or not you may also be entitled to alimony.
+If you are considering a divorce, contact a lawyer to find out what type of divorce settlement you may be entitled to, including whether or not you may also be entitled to alimony.
 Call today to meet with a seasoned divorce attorney.

 Determining if Support Is Warranted